arasan90/pal_os/README.md

 The main goal is to provide a consistent, minimal API for abstracting OS features, enabling:

-- seamless portability between embedded systems (e.g., FreeRTOS, ESP-IDF) and host platforms (Linux/macOS/Windows)
+- seamless portability between embedded systems (e.g., FreeRTOS, ESP-IDF) and host platforms (Linux)
 - modular and testable code
 - integration in complex projects without heavyweight dependencies